morganblevins/scanning-photocurrent-microscope/SPCM build and alignment/readME.md

-Information on the SPCM build and alignment procedure
+Information on the status of scanning photocurrent microscope system in the Boriskina lab and its alignment procedure